Urmel/airbnb-dataanalysis/Readme.md

 # Analysis of airbnb Munich Data

 I was wondering what to get out of the airbnb data from Munich.
-Driven by the initial question what hosts and guests have to take into account when reasining about prices of the appartments.
+Driven by the initial question what hosts and guests have to take into account when reasoning about prices of the appartments.

-To narrow this down a bit, I looked into
+To narrow this down a bit, I started out with some descriptive statistics and then approached explaining price peaks and variance in prices.

-*
+The full analysis can be found in this repository.

+The results are also documented in a medium article: (to be updated after review)

 ## Getting the Data

 The data is generously provided by airbnb at http://insideairbnb.com/get-the-data/.
+You will need to download your own copy (whereto see below) to get the script running.

 ## Files in this Repository

 This repository **contains** the following files:

+**Readme.md**
+: this file

+**munich_analysis.ipynb**
+: Jupyter notebook containing the analysis

+**Munich_figures / * **
+: All files in the folder are screenshots of the figures in the Jupyter notebook used for the medium articel

-The notebook requires you to place the following files in these locations:
+The notebook **requires** you to place the following files in these locations:

-Munich / calendar.csv
+**Munich / calendar.csv**
 : The calendar.csv file from airbnb

-Munich /
+**Munich / listings.csv**
+: The listings.csv file from airbnb